-When the opportunities to be a witness for Christ, don't let reluctance hold you back.
+when the opportunities to be a witness for Christ, don't let reluctance hold you back.
 When you are faced with a responsibility to obey God, don't let reluctance rob you of the joy that comes with serving Him.
 There have been people who have declined opportunities because they couldn't separate from the world.
 "I have to give up drinking?
 Smoking?
 Worldly entertainment?
 I can't do that!"
 We can press forward with the Lord if we put our heart into it.
-As we sometimes sing, "Turn your eyes upon Jesus, Look full in His wonderful face, And the things of earth will grow strangely dim, In the light of His glory and grace."
+As we sometimes sing, "Turn your eyes upon Jesus, Look full in His wonderful face, And the things of earth will grow and grace."